Kirsty Wark: Early life

-Television and radio career
+Career

 Wark joined the BBC in 1976 as a graduate researcher for BBC Radio Scotland, before promotion a year later as producer of Good Morning Scotland and current affairs programmes.

 Wark switched to television in 1982, producing Reporting Scotland and the lunchtime political programme Agenda and current affairs series Current Account.
 She then moved into presenting, fronting Reporting Scotland, Seven Days, Left, Right and Centre and Scottish Questions coverage for BBC Scotland, before moving to network television as part of the Breakfast Time presenting team.
-In 1988, she was one of the first reporters to cover the Lockerbie disaster.
+In 1988, she was one of the first reporters to cover the Lockerbie bombings.
 In 1990, Wark demonstrated her distinctive line of questioning in an interview with Prime Minister Margaret Thatcher.
-Wark was a presenter on BBC2 arts programme The Late Show (from 1990–3) and the heritage programme One Foot in the Past.
-In the mid-1990s, Wark presented the monthly audience debate programme Words with Wark (1994-98), In 1999, she presented The Kirsty Wark Show, her own interview programme.
-Wark has been a presenter on the BBC programme Newsnight since 1993.
+Wark was a presenter on BBC2 arts programme The Late Show (from 1990 to 1993) and the heritage programme One Foot in the Past.
+In the mid-1990s, Wark presented the monthly audience debate programme Words with Wark (1994–98), In 1999, she presented The Kirsty Wark Show, her own interview programme.
+Wark has been a presenter on the BBC programme Newsnight from 1993 to 2024.

 During the 1990s, she presented many programmes produced by her production company Wark Clements & Co, including Words With Wark, Restless Nation, Building A Nation and Lives Less Ordinary.

 In 2006, she presented a series of programmes on BBC television about countries on the continent entitled Tales from Old Europe.
-In June 2006 she interviewed Harold Pinter.
+In June 2006, she interviewed Nobel Prize-winning playwright Harold Pinter.
 Wark hosted the 10th annual Glenfiddich Spirit of Scotland Awards on 30 November 2007 for STV.
 She made a cameo appearance in the 2008 Doctor Who episode "The Poison Sky".
 She replaced David Baddiel as host of the BBC Four programme The Book Quiz in 2008 and hosted a BBC Two quiz show, A Question of Genius, which ran from 2009 to 2010.
 In 2011 she was chosen to host a BBC food quiz show entitled A Question of Taste, pitting two teams of food fanatics against one another.